useActionState

 Display form errors

-To display messages such as an error message or toast that’s returned by a Server Action, wrap the action in a call to useActionState.
+To display messages such as an error message or toast that’s returned by a Server Function, wrap the action in a call to useActionState.

 import { useActionState, useState } from "react";